MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-get-started.md

 - **Setup migration agents.** Download and install a lightweight agent on each computer or virtual machine you want to connect to Migration Manager.
 The agent runs as a service and authenticates to both your Microsoft 365 destination and your on-premises source.

-- **Create tasks & migrate.** Create a task by entering the URL of the network file share that you want to migrate (your source) and the URL or account of the SharePoint site, OneDrive account, or Microsoft Teams site where you are migrating your content (your destination), or upload a CSV file for multiple user migrations.
-Your tasks will be automatically assigned to the next available agent in the assigned agent group.
+- **Create tasks & migrate.** Create a task by entering the URL of the network file share that you want to migrate (your source) and the URL or account of the SharePoint site, OneDrive account, or Microsoft Teams site where you're migrating your content (your destination), or upload a CSV file for multiple user migrations.
+Your tasks are automatically assigned to the next available agent in the assigned agent group.

 - **Monitor and report.** Monitor progress across all agents, download summaries of migration jobs, and download detailed data on each individual migration.